 First delete the last transformation from the original flow, so that we have LOAN_ID available.

-Click on the Steps and then on the ellipsis next to step 5 and select Delete Step
+Click on the last step and then on the + next to it and select Delete

 Confirm the Delete